ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-ram.md

 This section describes how to modify the RNS configuration.
 The modifications discussed in this section can change the way the RNS is run, or how its specific [model components] are configured and coupled together.

-In general, ACCESS modelling suites can be edited either by directly modifying the congiguration files within the suite directory, or by using the [_Rose_ GUI](#rosegui).
+In general, ACCESS modelling suites can be edited either by directly modifying the configuration files within the suite directory, or by using the [_Rose_ GUI](#rosegui).

 !!! warning
     Unless you are a very expert user, directly modifying configuration files is usually discouraged to avoid incurring in errors.